 - Can an employee volunteer while on furlough?

 As you can see, employers and HR professionals have a lot of questions around the furlough process, as it is both new and complex.
-Plus, the government have announced that furlough has been extended until March 2021, so it will remain a relevant business issue for months to come.

 Watch our furlough webinars